Mr. PlayasMexico's Insider Beach Guide

 Back to Blog

-Zipolite has a reputation that arrives before you do.
+Zipolite — also written Playa Zipolite in Spanish — has a reputation that arrives before you do.
 The nudist beach.
 The hippie village.
 The place where the rules are different.
-All of that is true and also somewhat beside the point — Zipolite is, above all, a remarkably beautiful stretch of Pacific coast that has maintained a genuinely alternative character through several decades of tourism that has transformed everything around it.
-Mr. Playas' honest assessment: Zipolite is one of the most interesting beach communities on the Oaxacan coast.
+All of that is true and also somewhat beside the point.
+Zipolite is, above all, a remarkably beautiful stretch of Pacific coast that has maintained a genuinely alternative character through several decades of tourism that has transformed everything around it.
+The honest assessment: Zipolite is one of the most interesting beach communities on the Oaxacan coast.
 It is also one of the most dangerous beaches to swim at in all of Mexico.
 Those two things coexist and it is important to know both before you arrive.

-The Nudist Beach — What It's Actually Like
+The Nudist Beach (Playa Nudista) — What It's Actually Like

 The atmosphere is notably relaxed.
-The self-selection of visitors who specifically travel to Zipolite tends to produce a crowd that is unhurried, internationally mixed (significant European presence, a growing US contingent, Mexican travelers who know what they are signing up for), and genuinely uninterested in the performative aspects of beach tourism.
+The self-selection of visitors who specifically travel to Zipolite produces a crowd that is unhurried, internationally mixed (significant European presence, a growing US contingent, Mexican travelers who know what they are signing up for), and genuinely uninterested in the performative aspects of beach tourism.
 Nobody is showing off.
 The social dynamic is closer to a campground than a beach club.

 The Surf — This Is the Important Part